shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 	g) All Primes smaller than or equal to n using Sieve of Eratosthenes.

 	h) Total Numbers from 1 to N whose gcd with N is 1 by Euler Totient Function.

+	i) To compute Modular Inverse and nCr using Fermet's Little Theorem.